Siphon880gh/devbrain/Enterprise - DOCKER, Kubernetes, Redis, Scaling, Server Admin/__ Webhosting - Linux for Server Administration - Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 	- Check npm version with `npm --version`
 	- If the version is v7 or v8 families, then NodeJS switches user to the user owning the folder to the package.json when running npm script which is not desirable in most cases (you would prefer to keep the same user that runs the npm script `npm run scriptX`) and usually causes file permission problems when running a npm script
 		- Then you install nvm to install and change the node version.
 Then you make it permanent beyond your current shell session.
 Refer to the tutorial [[NVM - npm scripts say permission denied on the cli command]]
+- Install NVM
+	- Why: If you're developing apps, you sometimes want a specific version of NodeJS at a folder especially if package conflicts or legacy packages.
+NVM makes this possible.
+	- NVM installation instructions at: https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating
+		- You may want to test nvm is installed by listing: `ls ~/.nvm`
+		- And you want to test their cli/alias is installed by running in the command line: `nvm`
+		- If the cli/alias refuses to install, then you have to copy the init script that the Readme mentions the cURL/wget install command should've added.
+To figure out if you're editing .bash_profile/.bashrc/.zprofile/.zshrc, run `echo $SHELL`.
 #### Yarn
 - Make sure Node is at least v20.11.0 to install a newer yarn (https://www.redswitches.com/blog/install-yarn-in-ubuntu/), otherwise look up classic yarn installation instructions.
 	- Install npm's repo corepack (tool to help with managing versions of your package managers) which allows you to install yarn